-The 2wheela project is Andrej Kregar’s most resonant project and has been published in media in more than 15 countries across 4 continents.
+The 2wheela project is Andrej Kregar’s most resonant project and has been published in more than 15 countries across 4 continents.

-Judging by the reaction of the media, the concept has fulfilled the wishes and needs of the people, and we hope that we will soon be able to test the car on the road.
+Judging by the media’s reaction, the concept has fulfilled the wishes and needs of the people, and we hope that we will soon be able to test the car on the road.

 POSTS IN MEDIA